MahinSharda/Javascript/README.md

 ## About This repository

 This repository contains JavaScript code to understand core concepts, including variables, basic operations, and data types.
-It focuses on best practices like using `let` and `const`, working with different data types, and performing basic arithmetic operations.
+It focuses on best practices like using `let` and `const`, working with different data types, and performing basic arithmetic operations

 ## Topics Covered